aclai-lab/Sole.jl/README.md

 *Sole.jl* is a collection of Julia packages for symbolic learning and reasoning; *Sole.jl* covers **a relatively wide range of functionality** that is of interest for the symbolic community, but it also fills some gaps with a few functionalities for standard machine learning pipelines (e.g., feature selection on multimodal (un)structured data).
 At the time of writing, the framework comprehends the following packages:
 + [*SoleLogics.jl*](https://github.com/aclai-lab/SoleLogics.jl) lays the **logical foundations** for symbolic learning.
 It provides a useful codebase for [*computational logic*](https://en.wikipedia.org/wiki/Computational_logic), which features easy manipulation of:
-	+ Propositional and (multi)modal logics (propositions, logical constants, alphabet, grammars, fuzzy algebras);
+	+ Propositional and (multi)modal logics (atoms, logical constants, alphabet, grammars, fuzzy algebras);
 	+ [Logical formulas](https://en.wikipedia.org/wiki/Well-formed_formula) (random generation, parsing, minimization);
 	+ [Logical interpretations](https://en.wikipedia.org/wiki/Interpretation_(logic)) (or models, e.g., [Kripke structures](https://en.wikipedia.org/wiki/Kripke_structure_(model_checking)));
 	+ Algorithms for [model checking](https://en.wikipedia.org/wiki/Model_checking) (that is, checking that a formula is satisfied by an interpretation).